 A pattern of four faded lights moves clockwise around the perimeter of the white shadowbox frames.
 The faded lights are subtle and are on the lower right side in the photograph.
 The acrylic face pushes three inches beyond the front of the frame, as if trying to escape the past.
 The single row of LEDs looks like thirty rows because the 144 lights are sandwiched between two-way mirrors on the front and standard mirrors toward the wall.
-The Arduino Mega micro-controller is mounted into an acrylic iPod box.
+The Arduino Mega micro-controller is mounted in an acrylic iPod box on the wall.

-The acrylic face was thermo-formed in Industrial Design’s plastics lab.
+Thanks to Bryan Beard, the acrylic face was thermo-formed in Industrial Design’s plastics lab.
 3/16″ acrylic was cut, mounted, heated, and pulled over a vacuum frame.
 The ceramic bisque mask was lifted into the drooping hot acrylic as a vacuum formed the clear acrylic around the mask.
-I drilled 1/16″ holes into the mask and support board before testing various thicknesses of acrylic.
+Drilled 1/16″ holes allowed the vacuum to pull the hot acrylic sheet against the mask and its support board.

 Max MSP 6 groove tutorials by Joel Rich inspired this patcher (program).

 Parallax makes an ultrasonic distance sensor that interfaces with Arduino’s micro-controllers.
 This is a set-up of PING))), Arduino UNO 3, Arduino’s motor shield, a voltage regulator, and two 12-volt brushless fans.
 The fans rev up when PING))) detects anyone less than a foot from the sensor.
 Learning to use millis instead of delays in the programming code allows more frequent updates to the RGB LCD (red-green-blue liquid crystal display).
 I mounted the LCD on a backpack that has user interface buttons for color control.
 The next step is to create blinking eyelids that blink faster as someone approaches.